Tennis Star Naomi Osaka Ignites Opening Ceremony as She Lights Olympic Cauldron - E! Online

 Naomi Osaka aced her role in the Tokyo Olympics Opening Ceremony on Friday, July 23.
 The tennis champion, who is competing for her home country of Japan in the Games, lit the Olympic Cauldron at the end of the event, surprising viewers around the world.

+"Undoubtedly the greatest athletic achievement and honor I will ever have in my life," she wrote on Instagram.
+"I have no words to describe the feelings I have right now but I do know I am currently filled with gratefulness and thankfulness [heart emoji] love you guys thank you."

-"Let the Games begin," the official Olympics Twitter account wrote Friday.
+The Olympics Twitter page also celebrated Osaka's involvement in the ceremony.
+"Let the Games begin," the account wrote.
 "Four-time major tennis champion Naomi Osaka has the honor of lighting the #Tokyo2020 Olympic cauldron. @naomiosaka, a battler on court, offers a symbol of hope for her home country #JPN."

 While her role was a surprise to many, the Olympics did hint that Osaka would play a part in the Opening Ceremony, given her first tennis match— originally scheduled for the morning of Saturday, July 24—was delayed a day.
 So, it seems like Osaka will now get to enjoy her night and get an extra 24 hours of rest before competing.